Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 Flip the entire thing over and repeat with the longer boards on the opposite side of the crate.

-Tip: Use one of the shorter pieces to keep your boards straight and spaced evenly along your frame.
+Pro tip: Use one of the shorter pieces of pallet wood to keep your boards straight and spaced evenly along your frame.
 Just move it along as you attach the longer boards with the nail gun.

 guide wood crate side assembly